-Abigail Brown is an internationally renowned artist and illustrator based in London, England.
+Abigail Brown is an artist and illustrator based in London, UK.
 Following a BA in Surface Decoration and Printed Textiles, she has since developed her own techniques and individual style for textile and paper sculpture.
-She is most widely known for her bird sculptures, which have been sold and exhibited across the globe and featured in magazines such as Vogue, Harpers Bazaar, Elle Decoration and the beautiful textile magazine Selvedge.
-She is proud to name Liberty and Paul Smith among the stockists of her work.

 ‘I was drawn to fabric from a very young age.
 As a small child I watched my seamstress Grandma with fascination and her love of thread and fabric has now become my own.
 Now fabrics of every colour, shade, texture and weight create a rainbow wall in my studio.
 I hunt out new pieces wherever I travel, bought new, discovered at secondhand shops, or passed on from other makers.
 I find equal beauty in the bold, strong colours of newly dyed fabrics and the fading colour and wear of old cloth; the sign of a past life long forgotten.